Homemade Sandwich Masala Powder Recipe (Bombay Street-Style in 15 Minutes)

 Instructions

-• Dry roast cumin seeds, black peppercorns, fennel seeds, and cinnamon stick over low heat until slightly fragrant (4-5 minutes), stirring frequently.
+• Add cumin seeds, black peppercorns, fennel seeds, and cinnamon stick to a pan and dry-roast over low heat until slightly fragrant (4-5 minutes), stirring frequently.

-• Remove the pan from heat and let the spices cool completely.
-If the spices are not cooled completely, they might release some oil while grinding making the grinding difficult.
+• Remove the pan from the heat and let the spices cool completely.

-• Transfer them to a grinder or a small food processor along with salt, dry mango powder, and chili powder and grind to make a smooth powder.
+• Transfer them to a grinder or a small food processor along with salt, dry mango powder, and chili powder.
+Pulse 4–5 times in short bursts, then run continuously for 20–25 seconds until you get a medium-fine powder.
+A bit of texture is good.
+Sandwich masala should feel like coarse sand, not flour.

 Video